christopher-henderson/Asynchronous/README.md

 The *Thread* and *Process* classes are themselves wrappers for *threading.Thread* and *multiprocessing.Process*, respectively, and as such behave like those modules.
 This is especially important to note if you are trying to escape the Global Interpreter Lock as you must use *Process*.

+For all decorators you may specify whether or not the underlying thread is daemonized (default, True) as well as any keyword arguments that would normally go into *threading.Thread* or *multiprocessing.Process* (except for *target*, *args*, and *kwargs*).
+Otherwise, a no-arg decorator will daemonize the thread and provide no extra arguments.

 ## Thread
 - **Thread** -- Basic threading decorator wrapping the *threading.Thread* class.
 Returns a *threading.Thread* object.